 Exar BC04: This pedal comes from Poland, from a brand that has been around for many years and is well-known in Europe, but is very rarely seen in the Americas.
-You will note that Exar pedals look exactly like Jacques pedals; the reason is that Exar manufactures the housing bodies for Jacques, although Jacques electronics are different on the inside.
+You will note that Exar pedals look exactly like Jacques pedals; the reason is that Exar manufactured the housing bodies for Jacques, although Jacques electronics are different on the inside.
 They make bass and non-bass-specific compressors; this review is of the bass version.

 This is a heavy squashing effect, not a subtle compressor.
 It is moderate up to about 9:00 on the sustain knob, and from there it goes to insane squeeze.
 The sustain from this pedal is incredible!
 It's one of the best sustainers I have heard.
 The sustain doesn't last forever, but its volume and clarity are powerful for the duration of the note.
 As each note decays, it swells louder and stronger, for a dramatic "singing" effect.
 This is great for Palladino or Kumalo style fretless bass.
 It also pops harmonics out super dramatically.